zfarkas/docker_samples/4_base_containers_stack/README.md

 - It might happen that ports to be published are not published.
-In this case either the Docker service on the host must be restarted (know bug), or one has to inspect the stack's network (`docker network inspect <network-name>`), and connect to the netowk peer's IP address.
+In this case either the Docker service on the host must be restarted (know bug), or one has to inspect the stack's network (`docker network inspect <network-name>`), and connect to the network peer's IP address.

-- Stacks, as opposed to Compose, cannot build images, so the YAML file must reference an image available locally or fetchable from the image registry.
+- Stacks, as opposed to Compose, cannot build images, so the YAML file must reference an image available locally or downloadable from the image registry.